How does a free checkup sound?!

 Many people are worried about the cost of therapy, who to choose, how to avoid getting the wrong person or wrong therapy approach.

-While talking to the reception staff can be helpful, it is more appropriate that your initial conversation be in confidence with a senior therapist who can direct you to the “right” person, and explain ways to gain rebates, access to psychiatry or medical services, and the types of counselling and other treatments that might be suitable.
-All therapists offering this free service have training in serious mental health conditions and can provide advice, assessment and second opinions to any age group.
+While talking to the reception staff can be helpful, it is more appropriate that your initial conversation be in confidence with one of our therapists who can direct you to the “right” person, and explain ways to gain rebates, access to psychiatry or medical services, and the types of counselling and other treatments that might be suitable.

 What is a Free Emotional Health Checkup?